Agro-iot/iot2tangle.lima/esp32-http-sender/README.md

 Then run the following command that will start flashing the firmware.
 (You will probably have to press the reset button on your ESP32 development board, even several times for it to recognize the board.)
 ```
-idf.py -p COM1 flash    # COM1 is an Windows port example, you must put your port.
+idf.py -p COM1 flash monitor  # COM1 is an Windows port example, you must put your port.
 In Linux /dev/ttyUSB0 is an example, and in macOS: '/dev/cu'
 ```

 Upon completion, the firmware is downloaded to your ESP32.
-If the *I2T Streams HTTP Gateway* is configured correctly (we will explain this next), ***you will be sending data to Tangle via Streams***.
+If the *I2T Streams HTTP Gateway* and *Keepy* were configured correctly, ***now you should be sending data to Tangle via Streams***.

 # Debugging
 If configured correctly, *ESP32* should be sending data to the gateway automatically.
 However, you may want to verify that it is running on *ESP32*.